XeBasTeX/TIPE/README.md

 Developped as part of the [TIPE](https://fr.wikipedia.org/wiki/Travail_d%27initiative_personnelle_encadr%C3%A9) (research project in CPGE) dealing with reaction-diffusion equations, namely the [Barkley model](http://www.scholarpedia.org/article/Barkley_model).

-These codes compare Fourier-Galerkin pseudo-spectral methods (backward Euler timestepping) with Euler implicit scheme, in terms of accuracy and calculation time.
+These codes compare Fourier-Galerkin pseudo-spectral methods (backward Euler timestepping) with Euler implicit scheme, in terms of accuracy and computation time.